ayamflow/virtual-scroll/README.md

 Each instance will listen only once to any DOM listener.
 These listener are enabled/disabled automatically.
 However, it's a good practice to always call `destroy()` on your VirtualScroll instance, especially if you are working with a SPA.

 ### Options
-- mouseMultiplier: General multiplier for all mousehweel including FF. *Default to 1.*
+- mouseMultiplier: General multiplier for all mousewheel (including Firefox). *Default to 1.*
 - touchMultiplier: Mutiply the touch action by two making the scroll a bit faster than finger movement. *Default is 2.*
 - firefoxMultiplier: Firefox on Windows needs a boost, since scrolling is very slow. *Default is 15.*
 - keyStep: How many pixels to move with each key press. *Default is 120.*